-Aida is a bright student in her last year of high school.
-She wants to pursue a major in science and get a useful career in the medical field.
-However, there is a catch: Aida is also a talented actress.
-And her performance in a school play catches the attention of a professor at a famous performing arts college.
-When he invites her to audition for a spot at the school, Aida’s friends and relatives are excited about the opportunity.
+Aida is planning to go to university and study science to get a practical in-demand job.
+However, there is a catch: Aida is a talented actress.
+When a famous theatre school invites her to audition for a spot, Aida’s friends and relatives are excited about the opportunity.
 Everyone has advice for her, but Aida must make her own decision about her future.